anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - **Input Fields (`TextField`):** Default to `variant="outlined"`.
     - **Primary Action Button (e.g., "Save", "Update", "Create"):** Style with `variant="contained"` and `color="primary"`.
     - **Cancel Button:** Style with `variant="outlined"` and `color="error"`.
+- **Strict Typing (Preference Reinforced 2025-05-30):**
+    - Avoid the use of `any` type in TypeScript wherever feasible.
+    - Prefer specific types, interfaces, or `unknown` with type guards (as detailed in `systemPatterns.md` for error handling and `techContext.md` for general TypeScript best practices).
+    - This aligns with ESLint rules like `@typescript-eslint/no-explicit-any` and promotes better code quality, maintainability, and early error detection.

 ## 6. Learnings & Project Insights